 Executives move fast, have access to a lot of systems, touch many aspects of a company’s activities, and can be resistant to security protocols that they perceive to be slowing them down.
 That’s why the most effective defense against executive social engineering is the scrubbing of online personal data that hackers use to personalize their attacks.

 After all, if hackers can’t find the validating details that they need to make their attacks look innocuous, then they generally won’t spend the time to mount an attack.
-Executive social engineering is a laborious and time-consuming process, so before deciding on a target, hackers want to be relatively certain that they’ve got a strong chance at success.
+Executive social engineering is a laborious and time-consuming process, so before deciding on a target, hackers want to be relatively certain that they’ve got a strong chance of success.

-The two main ways to scrub this personal data is to remove the executive’s information from people-search sites and lock down social media accounts.
+The two main ways to scrub this personal data are to remove the executive’s information from people-search sites and lock down social media accounts.
 Combined with general knowledge of the more common approaches used by social engineers, this scrubbing process can go a long way toward protecting your executives and the integrity of your IT systems.

-For more information on how ReputationDefender can help protect your executives’ online privacy and thwart social engineering attacks, check out our ExecutivePrivacy CS product page or schedule a consultation with one of our privacy experts.
+For more information on how ReputationDefender can help protect your executives’ online privacy and thwart social engineering attacks, check out our ExecutivePrivacy product page or schedule a consultation with one of our privacy experts.